-Graduate scholarships offered by the Organization of American States for study towards a Master's or Doctorate degree may be awarded to students who are citizens of Latin American and Caribbean member states of OAS for study at FSU.
+The Organization of American States offers funding opportunities for graduate students from Latin American and Caribbean member states.
 Florida State University is a member of the OAS Consortium of Universities.
 OAS Academic Scholarships may also be used by U.S. citizen students for graduate research in an OAS member state, if required by a specific academic program.